Coulomb branch algebras via symplectic cohomology: Introduction

+We now give a brief overview of the construction of \eqref{eq:moduleactintroT} --- a more detailed overview is provided in Section \ref{ss:overview}.
 The starting point for our work is Seidel's observation that for closed symplectic manifolds, a loop $\gamma_t$ of Hamiltonian symplectomorphisms induces an action on Hamiltonian Floer theory.
 Seidel's construction has been extended to include (convex) $S^1$-actions on convex symplectic manifolds in \cite{Ritter, LJ21}.
 The new feature, compared to the closed case, is that a Hamiltonian loop can modify the behavior of the Hamiltonian at infinity.
-This means that given a Hamiltonian $H$ of some fixed slope, there may be no continuation map between the Floer cohomology of the twisted Hamiltonian, $\gamma_t^*H$, and the Floer cohomology $H$ due to the failure of the maximum principle for interpolating solutions.
+This means that given a Hamiltonian $H$ of some fixed slope, there may be no continuation map between the Floer cohomology of the twisted Hamiltonian, $\gamma_t^*H$, and the Floer cohomology of $H$ due to the failure of the maximum principle for interpolating solutions.
 However, under suitable geometric assumptions, there is a well-defined continuation map to a Hamiltonian $H'$ of higher slope, giving rise to an action on symplectic cohomology.